Meet the Spooky Characters of Disney’s Haunted Mansion – A Guide for Fans

 The Mellomen

-Once in the graveyard, Guests will find themselves singing along to the favorite “Grim Grinning Ghosts,” especially as they pass by a singing quintet of marble busts, each with ghostly faces.
-The Mellomen appear to the right hand side of the Doom Buggies and are a comical moment as they take barbershop singing to a new level of eerie goodness.
+Once in the graveyard, guests will find themselves singing along to the favorite “Grim Grinning Ghosts,” especially as they pass by a singing quintet of marble busts, each with ghostly faces.

-The five busts are named Rolo Rumkin, Uncle Theodore, Cousin Algernon, Ned Nub, and Phineas P. Pock, cousin of poet Prudence Pock from the outdoor graveyard.
-Guests might recognize the voice of Uncle Theodore as that of icon Thurl Ravenscroft who also provided the voice for Buff in the Country Bear Jamboree and Fritz in Walt Disney’s Enchanted Tiki Room.
+The five busts are Rolo Rumkin, Uncle Theodore, Cousin Algernon, Ned Nub, and Phineas P. Pock, cousin of poet Prudence Pock from the outdoor graveyard.
+Guests might recognize the voice of Uncle Theodore as that of icon Thurl Ravenscroft, who also provided the voice for Buff in the Country Bear Jamboree and Fritz in Walt Disney’s Enchanted Tiki Room.

 Hitchhiking Ghosts

 Guests love checking out Phineas, a plump ghost wearing a top hat, Ezra, a tall and skeletal ghost with a bowler hat, and Gus, a short ghost who appears to have been a prisoner of some kind before meeting his end.
-Though it is hard to see because the Doom Buggies move past the figures quickly in the dim lighting, each figure has some incredible detail which helps to bring their personalities to life!

 Little Leota

-The final character that Guests encounter in the Haunted Mansion is Little Leota, a miniature and haunting bride statue that beckons Guests to “hurry back” and be sure to bring their “death certificates.”
-Her voice can be heard trailing Guests as they disembark their Doom Buggies, leaving a final haunting note to the entire experience.
+The final character that Guests encounter in the Haunted Mansion is Little Leota, a miniature and haunting bride statue that beckons guests to “hurry back” and be sure to bring their “death certificates.”

 Hatbox Ghost

-Fast forward some fifty years and Imagineering used new technology to bring the Hatbox Ghost to life in the attic scene of the Haunted Mansion.
 The iconic character can be seen grinning at ghosts until a sudden poof makes his head disappear and reappear in a hatbox that he is holding.

-The Hatbox Ghost is the stuff that legends are made of, and Guests absolutely rejoiced when he was added to the Disneyland version of the Haunted Mansion.
-He can also be found on a wide array of merchandise for the attraction that is sold in Memento Mori as well as throughout the Walt Disney World Resort.
+The Hatbox Ghost is the stuff that legends are made of, and guests absolutely rejoiced when he was added to Haunted Mansion attractions.
+He can also be found on a wide array of merchandise for the attraction, which is sold in Memento Mori and throughout the Walt Disney World Resort.